factoryofthesun/factoryofthesun.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a 4th year PhD student in the [3DL lab](https://threedle.cs.uchicago.edu/) at UChicago advised by [Rana Hanocka](https://people.cs.uchicago.edu/~ranahanocka/) My primary research interests are in applied deep learning to geometry processing and computer graphics, but I am interested in general applications of deep learning to science.
+I am a 4th year PhD student in the [3DL lab](https://threedle.cs.uchicago.edu/) at UChicago advised by [Rana Hanocka](https://people.cs.uchicago.edu/~ranahanocka/) My research is on applied AI for geometry processing and 2D priors for 3D understanding/synthesis.
+I am also interested in general applications of AI to science and scientific discovery.